The words flexibility and agility conjure up visions of elite athletes such as gymnasts, divers and parkour runners.

-By outfitting workers with devices and cloud-based collaborative software such as Office 365, firms can reduce office space (typically one of the largest expenses for a business) and rapidly expand into new geographical areas.
+By outfitting workers with devices and cloud-based collaborative software such as Microsoft 365, firms can reduce office space (typically one of the largest expenses for a business) and rapidly expand into new geographical areas.

 Digital collaboration is key to building a flexible workplace.
 In the past, staff may have only shared their activities at weekly meetings, but collaborative documents, video conferencing, and other tools such as group messaging software and shared calendars have changed that.

 These tools create a more integrated workplace where staff can work independently, from anywhere with an internet connection, but also pull together with ease when required.